LeaderPortfolio

 Early Life

-Nassef Sawiris was born in Aswan, Egypt, on January 19, 1961, into a Coptic Christian family.
-He received his secondary education at the Deutsche Evangelische Oberschule Kairo and earned a bachelor's degree in economics from the University of Chicago in 1982.
-From an early age, he was exposed to entrepreneurship through his father, Onsi Sawiris, the founder of the Orascom Group.
+Nassef Onsi Sawiris was born on January 19, 1961, in Aswan, Egypt, into a prominent Coptic Christian family with a history of entrepreneurship.
+His father, Onsi Sawiris, founded the Orascom Group, a construction and engineering firm, which later became a major conglomerate.
+Nassef received his secondary education at the Deutsche Evangelische Oberschule in Cairo before earning a bachelor's degree in economics from the University of Chicago in 1982.

 Rise to Success